 Danaos (DAC) Crossed Above the 20-Day Moving Average: What That Means for Investors

-After reaching an important support level, Danaos (DAC - Free Report) could be a good stock pick from a technical perspective.
-DAC surpassed resistance at the 20-day moving average, suggesting a short-term bullish trend.
+From a technical perspective, Danaos (DAC - Free Report) is looking like an interesting pick, as it just reached a key level of support.
+DAC recently overtook the 20-day moving average, and this suggests a short-term bullish trend.

 Like other SMAs, if a stock's price is moving above the 20-day, the trend is considered positive.
 When the price falls below the moving average, it can signal a downward trend.